benjaminjonard/koillection-docker/README.md

-# ⚠️ DEPRECATED, see https://github.com/koillection/koillection dor Dockerfile ⚠️
+# ⚠️ DEPRECATED, see https://github.com/koillection/koillection for Dockerfile ⚠️

 # Dockerfile for Koillection